cfrg/draft-irtf-cfrg-randomness-improvements/draft-cremers-cfrg-randomness-improvements.md

 Randomness is a crucial ingredient for TLS and related security protocols.
 Weak or predictable "cryptographically-strong" pseudorandom number generators (CSPRNGs) can be abused or exploited for malicious purposes.
-(See the Dual EC random number backdoor for a relevant example of this problem.)
-This document describes a way for security protocol participants to mix their long-term private key into the entropy pool from which random values are derived.
-This may help mitigate problems that stem from broken CSPRNGs.
+The Dual EC random number backdoor and Debian bugs are relevant examples of this problem.
+This document describes a way for security protocol participants to mix their long-term private key into the entropy pool(s) from which random values are derived.
+This augments and improves randomness from broken or otherwise subverted CSPRNGs.

 --- middle